 Spring Training Recovery: Your Cactus League Survival Guide

-The Cactus League brings roughly 1.2 million fans to Arizona every spring, and about 65 percent of them fly in from out of state.
-They come from places like Chicago, Denver, and San Francisco where the air is cooler and more humid.
+The Cactus League brings roughly 1.2 million fans to Arizona every spring.
+About 65 percent fly in from out of state -- Chicago, Denver, San Francisco -- where the air is cooler and more humid.
 Then they spend eight hours at Sloan Park or Salt River Fields drinking beer in the March sun, and the next morning they learn what Arizona does to a body that isn't prepared.

 If you're reading this from a hotel room in Mesa or an Airbnb in Gilbert, wondering why you feel ten times worse than a normal hangover, this guide is for you.
-Here's how to recover from spring training in the East Valley, what actually works, and what's a waste of your time.
+How to recover from spring training in the East Valley, what actually works, and what to skip.

 Most visitors don't realize how different March feels in Arizona compared to wherever they flew in from.
 Daytime temperatures in the East Valley regularly hit the mid-80s.
 Humidity hovers around 10 to 20 percent.
 That bone-dry air pulls moisture from your skin and lungs faster than you notice, and the effects stack.